 Acid Wash Jeans were jeans that were soaked in chlorine or some other product that removed the top layer of blue denim and left the jeans looking white with blue undertones.
 If you were really cool in the 80s you wore the matching acid washed denim coat to match the jeans.
+Celebrities and pop icons of the 1980s played a significant role in popularizing acid wash jeans.
+Famous figures such as Madonna, Michael Jackson, and Bon Jovi were often spotted wearing this denim trend.
 In 80s fashion, you could not have too much denim!

 Ray-Ban Wayfarers were by far the most popular sunglasses worn in the 80s.
 Originally designed in the 1950s, the Wayfarer had declined in popularity by the late 70s.
 That all changed in 1983 when Tom Cruise wore them for his break out movie role in the film Risky Business.
 Demand for the glasses took off with hundreds of thousands being sold immediately after the release of the movie.
 The glasses could be seen on many of the top celebrities of the 80s, including Michael Jackson, Don Johnson, and Madonna.